-- d) notional design Poisson's ratio of ROBO®SLIDE L2 = 0.44; - e) in the case of adjacent structural members of solid construction: linear reduction of the elastic modulus of concrete or mortar from the edge to the centre of the backing plate from 100% to 80%.
+- a) centric load; - b) notional design modulus of elasticity of recessed ROBO®SLIDE L2 E{tp} = 900 MPa; - c) the total thickness t{RSL} of ROBO[®]SLIDE L2 sheet; - d) notional design Poisson's ratio of ROBO®SLIDE L2 = 0.44; - e) in the case of adjacent structural concrete members: linear reduction of the elastic modulus of concrete or mortar from the edge to the centre of the backing plate from 100 % to 80 %;

-A suitable method for calculating deformation $\Delta w$ for common materials is given by K.5 in Annex K of this ETA.
+A suitable method for calculating deformation Δw for common materials is given in clause J.5.

-When using the method given in Annex K of this ETA yield stress evaluation of the backing plate is not required if:
+When using the method given in Annex J, a yield stress evaluation of the backing plate is not required if:

-- the condition for the deformation $\Delta w$ is met; - the concrete strength class is at least C25/30 in accordance with EN 206-1; - and the steel grade is at least S355 in accordance with EN 10025.
+- the condition for the deformation Δw is met: - the concrete strength class is at least C 25/30 in accordance with EN 206-1; - and the steel grade is at least S355 in accordance with EN 10025.